Identify As A Human Does: A Pathfinder of Next-Generation Anti-Cheat Framework for First-Person Shooter Games

-\textbf{Model Optimization:} \sysinteg adopts a weight matrix for each subsystem's determination, where weights are assigned based on the subsystem's importance and reliability.
-The weighted output, \( \mathbb{W} \), is calculated as \autoref{eq:D_HAWK_Computation}.
-Where \( \lambda_1 \), \( \lambda_2 \), and \( \lambda_3 \) represent the weights associated with the outputs of the subsystems \syspov, \sysstats, and \sysspc, respectively. \textbf{Final Determination:} Once \( \mathbb{W} \) is calculated, it then undergoes thresholding via the \textit{Task-Specified Threshold Optimizer}.
-This optimizer is to provide a binary determination based on a specified threshold \( \varepsilon \).
-The exact nature of this threshold optimizer, whether it leans towards recall, accuracy, or other metrics can be set based on user or system requirements.
-For instance, in a recall-focused setting, the optimizer would aim to identify every potential cheater, accepting the risk of higher false positives.
-Conversely, in an accuracy-driven mode, the optimizer would aim to reduce false positives, even if it means potentially missing some cheaters.
+\textbf{Final Determination:} \( \mathbb{W} \) undergoes a learnable thresholding via the \textit{Task-Specified Threshold Optimizer} (TSTO), which provides a binary determination based on a dynamic threshold \( \varepsilon \).
+The threshold optimizer can be dynamically set based on anti-cheat requirements.
+For instance, in \textit{Recall} mode, the optimizer would aim to identify every potential cheater, accepting the risk of higher false positives.
 This threshold \( \varepsilon \) therefore acts as a decision boundary, converting the continuous weighted value \( \mathbb{W} \) into a discrete binary outcome \( \mathbf{D}_{HAWK} \).
-By harnessing the strengths of each subsystem and compensating for their inherent limitations, \sysinteg is crucial to integrate determinations from different subsystems. \textit{Task-Specified Threshold Optimizer} offers Game Masters (GM) a degree of selectivity, enabling them to fine-tune the system based on the desired anti-cheat needs.
+TSTO offers \sys a degree of selectivity, enabling flexible tuning and offering promising performance without requiring retraining any prior subsystems, overcoming the challenge of lack of system adaptability.
+By harnessing the strengths of each subsystem and compensating for their limitations, \sysinteg is crucial to integrate determinations from different subsystems.